 Finally, there are also financial benefits from the reduced consumption that results from living in a tiny house.
 Having less space results in less shopping and buying.
 There simply isn’t the room for frivolous purchases, and so a shift occurs where shopping loses its appeal.
 This actually has many benefits beyond economical.

 There is no need to move into a tiny house if simplifying your life is your goal.
-There are techniques that can be used to simplify now.
-There is no need to wait.
+There are techniques that can be used to simplify now, thus there is no need to wait.
 While this is true, a tiny house will force you to lead a simpler life.

 Living tiny results in owning less.
 With that comes less thinking about your stuff, less time upgrading your stuff, less time maintaining your stuff, you get the picture.
 This process is so common that we’ve stopped noticing it and just consider it part of life.
 It is an invisible weight on our shoulders.
 Only after it is removed do we recognize that it even existed.
 When I talk to people that have moved into tiny homes, I am repeatedly told how surprised they are that something they didn’t even know existed was having such a big impact on them.